Mary of Lourdes names Students of the Week

-Mary of Lourdes Middle School in Little Falls named its students of the week including (from left): Isobel Christenson, Ainsley Kresha and Ben Henry.
+Mary of Lourdes Middle School (MOLMS) in Little Falls named its students of the week including (from left): Gabrielle Sobania, Marjory Zapzalka and Evan Schneider.

-Christensen, daughter of Lisa and Kyle Christensen, likes that Mary of Lourdes School (MOL) feels like family.
-Her favorite teacher, Brian Hurd, makes the lesson fun and practical by dressing up for ancient cultures.
+Sobania is the daughter of Monique and Rich Sobania, and enjoyed field trips such as Chicka-Chicka-Boom-Boom and Long Lake.

-Henry is the son of Jen and Sean Henry, said he likes that the classes are small and you can get to know everyone.
-His favorite class is art.
+Zapzalka, daughter of Christine and Terry Zapzalka, likes the small classes and great friends at MOLMS.
+She participates in many activities including volleyball, softball, 4-H, MRR swimming, Yearbook, band and Jazz band.

 Post a comment as